liuderek97/Rails-Two-Sided-Market-Place/README.md

 ### Day 4 Schedule

-	* Create review basic review system allowing for users to bid on a job
+* Create basic bidding system allowing users to bid on a particular job
-	* Stylistic improvements for navbar and pages present on the site
+* Stylistic improvements fo rnavbar and pages present on the site
-	* Deployment to heroku
+* Deploy to Heroku
-	* Updating README
+* Update README.md

 ### Day 5 Schedule